WordPress/gutenberg/packages/react-native-editor/__device-tests__/README.md

 Much like other development servers, values outputted to the console via `console.log` should display in the Jest test runner server log.

-Occasionally, it is helpful to inspect breakpoints during the execution of a test.The GMA project includes a `device-tests:debug` script which sets the `--inspect` flag required for attaching an inspector.
+Occasionally, it is helpful to inspect breakpoints during the execution of a test.The MG project includes a `device-tests:debug` script which sets the `--inspect` flag required for attaching an inspector.
 Additional details on attaching an inspector can be found in Node.js’ [Debugging Guide](https://nodejs.org/en/docs/guides/debugging-getting-started).

 ## Writing Tests